“SUPERMAN RETURNS has some of the

 not, at first, satisfy

-nor seemingly live up
+nor live up

-to high standard set.
+to high standard set

-What such fans may
+What fans may

-find is with some
+find is that with some

 patience and